MinecraftForge/Documentation/docs/animation/asm.md

     Clips can either be ASM-clips, ones that are defined in the ASM, or armature-clips, ones that are defined in the armature file.
     For the rest of this page, "clips" will refer to ASM-clips unless otherwise stated.

 A clip takes in an input, usually the time, and does something to the model with it.
-Different types of clips do different things with the input, the easiest to use being the `TimeClip` and `ModelClip`.
-A `TimeClip` animates a given clip by a given parameter, usually that clip is a
-`ModelClip`, a reference to an armature-clip defined in an armature file.
-Other kinds include the `IdentityClip`, which does nothing, the `ClipReference`, which just does the same as another clip, the `SlerpClip`, which blends between two clips, useful for smooth transitions, and the `TriggerClip`, used to both animate a clip and fire an event when its parameter goes positive.
-Each clip implements a state, telling the ASM how to animate it.
+Different types of clips do different things, the simplest being animating an armature-clip (`ModelClip`).
+You can also override the input to another ASM-clip (`TimeClip`), trigger an event while animating another clip if the input is positive (`TriggerClip`), smoothly blend between two clips (`SlerpClip`), refer to another clip in the ASM (`ClipReference`) or do nothing (`IdentityClip`).

 ### Events